-To the Shareholders of Golden Peak Minerals Inc.
+To the Shareholders of BlueBird Battery Metals Inc. (formerly Golden Peak Minerals Inc.)

-We have audited the accompanying financial statements of Golden Peak Minerals Inc. which comprise the statements of financial position as at August 31, 2017 and 2016, and the statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of BlueBird Battery Metals Inc. which comprise the consolidated statements of financial position as at August 31, 2018 and 2017, and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.